crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed a bug to properly reset the state value when selecting 'new address'.

 = 1.3.1 =
 * Fixed a bug which prevents shipping country field from clearing if only one country is a checkout option.